cncg/landing-page/README.md

 ### The challenge

 The goal is to get everything as close as possible to the solution images.
-Create a header, four sections of the body and finally a header.
+Create a header, four sections of the body and finally a footer.
 The project as well as styling ideas was provided by The Odin Project.

 ### Screenshot